ucphhpc/jupyter_service/README.rst

 jupyterhub needs access to the hosts docker daemon process.
-This access can be gained in a number of ways, one of which is to mount the /var/run/docker .sock file inside the jupyterhub service as a volume and then ensuring that the user that executes the `deploy` command is part of the `docker` system group.
+This access can be gained in a number of ways, one of which is to mount the /var/run/docker .sock file inside the jupyterhub service as a volume and then ensuring that the user that executes the `deploy` command is part of the :docker system group.
 This is the default approach as set in the docker-compose.yml file.

 Another approach would be to expose the docker daemon remotely on port 2376